 Sling TV's goal is to give subscribers live channels.
 We're talking about the same networks you know from cable: AMC, HGTV, ESPN, and so on.
-Sling TV is different from cable, though, and it has some really nice advantages for us cord cutters.
+Sling TV is different from cable, though, and it has some really nice advantages for us cord-cutters.
 For starters, Sling TV is cheaper than cable.
 A big part of why it costs less than cable is that it trims away unwanted channels from those bulky cable bundles.
 Sling TV is what we sometimes call a “skinny bundle” service, meaning it offers slimmed-down channel packages with cheaper pricing.
 Another key thing about Sling TV is pretty obvious: It's a streaming service!
 You can use Sling TV on all sorts of streaming devices, from big smart TV screens to tiny iPhones.

 There's one more thing to keep in mind about Sling TV, and that's the fact that it offers highly customizable bundles.
 After starting with a base package, you can select add-on bundles to grab more channels a few at a time, choosing what you want and avoiding what you don't.
 It's an almost a la carte approach, which makes Sling TV really flexible and cost-effective for streamers who are only after certain specific channels.
 This is part of what sets Sling TV apart from competitors like Hulu + Live TV.

-You can watch TV shows and movies on either Disney+ or Sling TV.
+You can watch TV shows and movies on either Disney Plus or Sling TV.
 Remember, though, that they're different sorts of services: With Disney+, you can select shows and movies from a big library of on-demand content and watch them whenever you want.
 With Sling TV, you're primarily going to be watching live TV networks like AMC, HGTV, and the rest of your favorites.
 There are lots to watch on both services, but only Sling TV has live TV.

-So what can you watch on-demand on Disney+?
+So what can you watch on-demand on Disney Plus?
 A lot!
-Disney+ has tons of Disney content, including movies and TV shows from Disney sub-brands like Star Wars and Marvel Studios.
-There are even a few great original series, like The Mandalorian.
-Disney+'s library is smaller than that of some competitors )particularly Netflix) — but, as we'll talk about in a bit, it's also a little cheaper.
+Disney Plus has tons of Disney content, including movies and TV shows from Disney sub-brands like Star Wars and Marvel Studios.
+There are even a few great original series, like “The Mandalorian.”
+Disney Plus' library is smaller than that of some competitors (particularly Netflix) — but, as we'll talk about in a bit, it's also a little cheaper.

 Sling TV's pricing can be a little tricky to follow, but the good news is that it's one of the most affordable streaming services of its kind.
-Sling TV's prices start at $30 per month for one of two base bundles.
-Get both base bundles, and you'll pay a discounted rate of $45 per month.
+Sling TV's prices start at $35 per month for one of two base bundles.
+Get both base bundles, and you'll pay a discounted rate of $50 per month.
 No matter what you choose for your base, you can build on it with add-on bundles that generally cost $5 per month each and include a handful of extra channels.
 In the end, how much you pay for Sling TV will depend on what you choose!